*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

-Factors That Determine The Type Of Axle In A Minivan
+Factors That Determine The Type Of Axle In Your Minivan, Car, or SUV

 When it comes to deciding on the type of axle to use in a minivan, automakers consider a variety of different factors.
 Examples include gear mechanism, forces generated, and technical specifications.

 In general, cars come with pre-designed axles, while some owners might opt for customized axles.

 Experts in car manufacturing feel that customization would be a better option as compared to the former.
 The reason is that customized axles provide better control over the torque of the wheels and the speed.
 For it to properly function, proper maintenance is important.

 The wheels of minivans are attached to a detached shaft on each side and this is why the true number of axles on a minivan typically isn’t only two.